 Medications to decrease blood pressure or anticonvulsants to prevent seizures are commonly prescribed by doctors even though there is no treatment for preeclampsia.
 If a pregnant woman has preeclampsia or eclampsia, her only option is to have a baby.

-9 - What color is urine with preeclampsia?
+9 - What colour is urine with preeclampsia?

 Headaches, blurred vision, nausea, upper abdomen discomfort, fast pulse, and shortness of breath are some of the most severe symptoms of more severe preeclampsia (with dark yellow urine).